latenighttales/alcali/docs/docs/installation.md

       - '@runner'
       - '@wheel'
 ```

+Don't forget to run `salt-run saltutil.sync_all` on the salt master.

 See [Saltstack external auth system](https://docs.saltstack.com/en/latest/topics/eauth/index.html#acl-eauth) for more infos.

 Tokens can be managed using the [alcali](running.md) command or directly in the [web interface](views/users.md).